TPPI

 Community Strategies

-Service Learning Projects: Service learning is a teaching and learning strategy that integrates community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
-TRAIL classes create their own student led service learning project that impacts their school and community.
+Service-Learning Projects: Service learning is a teaching and learning strategy that integrates community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
+Youth Leadership Council members create their own student led service-learning project that impacts their school and community.

-Summer Advantage Programs: Provide free opportunities to broaden students’ experience in the arts, recreation, service and educational programs.
+Summer Advantage Programs: The program may provide free opportunities to broaden students’ experience in the arts, recreation, service and educational programs.
 This component will provide a safe and engaging environment for youth during the summer months.
 Summer Advantage programs are possible by the partnerships between Cabarrus Health Alliance and local schools, community colleges and non-profits.